Ion-beam sculpting: FIB exposure

 This is the easiest of the techniques, but the least useful.
-After a hole is milled with an FIB, one can just image the hole (analogous to the TEM technique).
+After a hole is milled with an FIB, the hole can be imaged as with the TEM technique.
 The ions stimulate movement on the wafer, and also implant themselves to help close the hole.
-Unlike the other two methods, the holes closed in this technique are not very circular and smooth.
-The holes appear jagged under TEM photos.
+Unlike for the other two methods, the holes closed in this technique are not smooth or accurately circular; they appear jagged under TEM photos.
 Also, it is much harder to control the size of the hole to the single nanometer regime.
-Another drawback to this technique is that while imaging the hole, the ion beam is continually sputtering membrane material away.
+Another drawback is that while imaging the hole the ion beam is continually sputtering membrane material away.
 If the beam scan area is large enough, the rate of atoms moving to close the hole will be greater than the rate of sputtering, so the hole will close.
 If the membrane is too thin or the scan area too small, then the rate of sputtering will win, and the hole will open up.